Multicrystal

 • CC-rank — correlation coefficient in comparison to the merged dataset

-• Scale Factor — scaling factor compared to the reference dataset (reference set to 1)
+• Scale Factor — scaling factor compared to the reference dataset (Scale Factor is set to 1 for the reference dataset)

-• B Factor — B-factor compared to the reference dataset (reference set to 0)
+• B Factor — B-factor compared to the reference dataset (reference dataset value set to 0)

-The Datasets table (Fig. 10) lists every dataset with integration metrics (status, phi range, space group, cell, I/σ, mosaicity, resolution, reflections) and individual scaling parameters (R-rank, CC-rank, scale factor, B factor).
-Select or deselect datasets for scaling using the checkboxes on the left side.
-Use the green box in the Status column header to remove datasets that produced an error during processing.
+• Values that are highlighted in red are outside the "nominal" limits.
+Manually select or deselect datasets for scaling using the checkboxes on the left side.
+Use the green box in the Status column header to remove datasets from the display that had produced an error during integration.